Wirecloud/wirecloud/docs/user_guide.md

 #### Other wiring common tasks

-One of the most common operations is the task of getting the connections removed in the wiring.
+One of the most common operations is the task of removing the connections in the wiring.
 For example, when you make some mistake for some reason, you can fix it by clicking the *Remove* button that appears in the middle a of the connection: